benthecoder/covid19-flexdashboard/README.md

 ## ToDo

-- [ ] Write blog post about how to auto update dashboard
 - [ ] learn how to dockerize dashboard for github actions to run image
-- [ ] Add vaccination plots
+- [ ] Add vaccination data and visualizations
 - [ ] Add news section to dashboard for latest news
 - [ ] Research better ways to present dashboard with new functionalities